litochoro travel guide

 Day 1: Arrival & Town Exploration

-Morning: Arrive by ferry and check into your hotel.
+Morning: Arrive and check into your hotel.
 Walk through Litochoro town center, getting oriented and grabbing supplies for hiking.

 Afternoon: Visit the Archaeological Museum for historical context, then drive to Plaka Beach for your first taste of the incredible coastline.